Home » Specialties » Biostatistician

 A master’s degree is considered the minimum for most biostatistician roles, although you might be able to find some jobs with a bachelor’s degree.
 Experience in the field can go a long way toward helping you achieve a biostatistician role.

 “The degree choice for biostatistics depends on what you want to do in the field.
-There’s a benefit to having more structured learning, especially if you want to go into academia,” says Torres.
-“In that case, a master’s degree, a PhD, and even postdoctoral work would be useful.
+There’s a benefit to having more structured learning, especially if you want to go into academia,” Torres said.
+“In that case, a master’s degree, a PhD and even postdoctoral work would be useful.
 But real-world experience also provides a ton of value.”

-“Students considering their educational path to a career in biostatistics should understand what opportunities there are for internships, and the work that professors at an institution are involved in,” Torres says.
+“Students considering their educational path to a career in biostatistics should understand what opportunities there are for internships, and the work that professors at an institution are involved in,” Torres said.

 You won’t find any undergraduate programs specifically geared to biostatistics.
 However, you can earn a bachelor’s degree in a related field such as biology or statistics.
-It’s important to make sure your program covers biology, research, and statistics.
+No matter what you choose, it’s important to make sure you complete coursework in biology, research and statistics.
 You’ll need those courses to look for work and to apply to master’s programs.
 Some schools might offer elective biostatistics courses on the undergraduate level, and it’s a great idea to take those if you can.

 Prerequisites

-You’ll need a high school diploma, a solid GPA, and strong scores on your SAT or ACT to gain admission to a bachelor’s degree program.
-It can help to have taken math and science courses in high school.
+You’ll need a high school diploma, a solid GPA and strong scores on your SAT or ACT to gain admission to a bachelor’s degree program.

 Courses